What are the standard working hours in Canada?

 How many hours can students work in Canada?

-Students can work 8 hours daily and 40 hours weekly, like employees in federally regulated industries.
-They do not have overtime entitlements.
-Therefore, they cannot work more than the legally allowed hours for any employer.
+Students typically follow similar daily and weekly hour limits as other federally regulated employees, with some differences in overtime eligibility.
 With modified work schedules, students must not work for more than 40 hours a week.
 Also, they must have at least 8 hours of rest daily and 30-minute breaks after working for 5 hours.

 How many hours are employees legally allowed to work in a day in Canada?

-Employees can work a maximum of 12 hours per day.
+Daily work hours are generally capped, with limited exceptions for emergencies or averaging arrangements that may involve additional administrative steps.
 They can exceed these hours during exceptional circumstances, emergency work and averaging periods if the work agreement details these situations.
 During these situations, it’s important to satisfy the Ministry of Labour that extra work hours are necessary for your employees.
 You also have to apply 60 days in advance to get a permit that specifies the number of work hours employees can work.
 During emergencies, you do not need a permit from the Minister of Labour.
 Instead, you can send a report that includes the emergency’s details to a trade union.